I. K. Dairo: Early life

 I.K.
 Dairo was born in the town of Offa, located in present-day Kwara State; his family was originally from Ijebu-Jesa before migrating to Offa.
 He attended a Christian Missionary primary school in Offa, however, he later quit his studies due to a lean year in his family's finances.
 He left Offa and traveled to Ijebu-Jesa where he chose to work as a barber.
 On his journey, he took along with him a drum built by his father when he was seven years old.
 By the time he was residing in Ijebu-Jesa, he was already an avid fan of drumming.
 When he was unoccupied with work, he spent time listening to the early pioneers of jùjú music in the area and experimented with drumming.

 His interest in jùjú music increased over time, and in 1942, he joined a band led by Taiwo Igese but within a few years, the band broke up.
 In 1948, he went to Ede, a town in present-day Osun State where he started work there as a pedestrian cloth trader and played music with a local group on the side.
 One day, while his boss was away traveling, I.K.
-Dairo decided to join his fellow friends to play at a local ceremony, unknowing to him, his boss was coming back that same day, the boss was furious with the act and he was relieved of his job as a result.
+Dairo decided to join his fellow friends to play at a local ceremony, unknown to him, his boss was coming back that same day, the boss was furious with the act and he was relieved of his job as a result.

 I.K.
 Dairo later pursued various manual tasks after his firing and was able to save enough money to move to Ibadan, where Daniel Ojoge, a pioneer Jùjú musician usually played.
 He got a break to join a band with Daniel Ojoge and played for a brief before returning to Ijebu-Ijesa, most of the gigs he plays with Ojoge's band were at night.